bergesinstitute/grafmethodenglish/book-4-unit-7.md

 🔹 Elige el significado correcto.

-1. She stopped talking. => a) She was quiet. b) She paused in order to talk.
+1. She stopped talking. => a) She went quiet. b) She paused in order to talk.
-2. She stopped to talk. => a) She was quiet. b) She paused in order to talk.
+2. She stopped to talk. => a) She went quiet. b) She paused in order to talk.
 3. I remember meeting him. => a) I have the memory. b) I didn't forget to meet him.
 4. I remembered to meet him. => a) I have the memory. b) I didn't forget to meet him.